mainlp/germanic-lrl-corpora/README.md

 - Accessible to researchers
 - Can be downloaded (easily)
 - No extensive pre-processing required (appropriate file formats; no abundance of OCR errors)
-- Full sentences/utterances rather than word lists
+- ~Full sentences/utterances rather than word lists~ We have relaxed this criterion and are now also including word-based resources useful for variationist research.
 - Data are contemporaneous or from the past century
 - If only a written version is available, it should be (manually) annotated and/or showcase variation through phone[t/m]ic transcriptions or orthographies used specifically for that language variety